nandabritto/Covid-19_vaccines/README.md

 ### 4. Skeleton

 Wireframes created with Balsamiq.
-Project was developed from initial wireframes.
+Project was developed from initial wireframes and some modifications were made during development process to assure better usability.

 * Wireframes can be find on the links.